 https://github.com/USERNAME/ap, where USERNAME is your own GitHub username.

 https://github.com/USERNAME/ap/settings, where USERNAME is your own username.
 Scroll down to the GitHub Pages section.
 Under source, select “Master Branch” and click save.
-Within a few minutes your course site should be live at
+After you make a change (or a push), your course site should be live at

 Structure and Organization of Repository¶

 Most files you will be interacting with, particularly if you are less comfortable, are markdown (.md) files.
 Markdown is a lightweight markup language that allows to you to format text that will later be converted to HTML when your site is built.

 _includes folder is where you will keep files that will be used on more than one page.
 For example,